ssyevuo/pingpong-project/README.md

 - The `Ball` class is defined in the `sprites.py`
 - Represents the ball in the game and has methods for drawing and moving the ball.

+## Paddle Movement

+- Paddle movement is controlled by the key board keys U ANd D for paddle1 and UP and DOWN  arrow keys for paddle2